-Water Main Project
+Jewett Water Main Project

-The City has been working with Anderson & Perry Engineering Company to plan out the new main going down Jewett Blvd.
-This will replace an undersized main with a new 12 inch diameter main, and 3 new PRV stations.
+The City has been working with Anderson & Perry Engineering Company to design the new main going down Jewett Blvd.
+This will be replacing an undersized main with a new 12 inch diameter main and 3 new PRV stations.
 This project will help supply water to the Hospital and to Bingen as well.
-The project is set to start in 2019 and end in 2019.
+The project is set to start in 2019 and end in 2020.